 There are several parts to consider when planning for business succession.
 First off, under Maryland law, people that die without a will leave their assets to family members based on the Intestate Succession Statute, which is codified in the Maryland Estates and Trust Code Ann. § 3-101 et seq.
-Generally, a married spouse with children will leave assets titled in their name, including business interests, to the wife and kids.
+Generally, a married spouse with children will leave assets titled in their name, including business interests, to the surviving spouse and kids.
 If you are married, but have no kids and your parents have pre-deceased you, then your spouse will inherit those assets.

 Now, individuals that die with a will are said to die “testate,” meaning that they have written down how they wish the things they own to be transferred to others at death.
 Some business owners have a will and plan which they have duly executed, which describes how they wish their assets, including the business, to be distributed.
 In many cases, the testator drafts his/her will to benefit a primary group of people or a single individual, such as a wife, child or other relative.
 It may be that the owner of a business wishes to leave the business to his wife or children.